mkunkel/board_game_capstone/doc/user_stories.md

 I want to be able to enter information about each game I play with whom In order to keep track of which friends have played which games.

-  Usage: ./game --play "Pandemic" "John Doe, Jane Doe"
+  Usage: ./game play "Pandemic" --friends "John Doe, Jane Doe"

 Acceptance Criteria:
 * Rejects entries without all required information